 Imagine you’re in the middle of a forest.
 All of the trees are too dense to see the sun, and you don’t have a map, frame of reference, or any clue how to get out.
 How do you feel?

 This is what it’s like for a user to try to find their way around a website without clear navigation.
 Needless to say, the experience for this user is dismal.
 That’s why it’s especially important to optimize your website’s navigation.
 Feel free to integrate the options below, because well planned navigation is like giving someone a compass to navigate your site with ease.

 When a potential customer comes to your website, they generally already know what they’re looking for.
 By integrating a seamless search bar on your landing page, you’re helping visitors get to exactly where they want to go.
 One pro-tip, keep the design of the search bar simple and uncomplicated, to make sure the function of the search feature doesn’t get lost in translation.

 Does your website have multiple functions?
 Perhaps you sell hardware to both wholesale buyers and direct to consumers.
-Try using separate menus that clearly delineate what type of information you’re providing.
+Try using separate menus that clearly delineate what type of information

 We’ll be releasing another blog solely on information hierarchy, but it’s important to think about the way you structure your information when optimizing your website’s navigation.
 When designing your dropdown menus, place the most important information towards the top.